yeasy/learning_pickleball/08_volley_en.md

 3.  **Reset**: Don't try to out-hit a smash.
 Softly block the ball into the kitchen (a reset) to force them to dink, neutralizing their offense.
 4.  **Counter-Attack**: If they hit a "lazy" volley (not fast enough), quickly punch it back at them (a "firefight").

+## Block Volley (Reset)

+The block volley is a critical defensive technique for handling aggressive attacks.
+When the opponent hits a high-quality offensive volley, a soft block can reset the ball into their NVZ, breaking their attacking rhythm.

+### Technique

+*   **Loose Grip**: Unlike offensive volleys, block volleys require a relaxed grip to absorb the incoming ball's pace with "soft hands";
+*   **Minimal Motion**: No swing is needed—simply position the paddle face in the path of the ball;
+*   **Paddle Angle**: Adjust the paddle face based on the incoming ball height.
+For high balls, angle slightly downward; for low balls, angle slightly upward;
+*   **Absorb and Redirect**: Use the ball's own speed, controlling placement through paddle angle to send it into the opponent's NVZ.

+### When to Use Block Volleys

+*   **Against Power Attacks**: When the opponent hits a fast volley and you don't have time to generate power;
+*   **Body Shots**: When the ball is aimed directly at your body and you can't move out of the way;
+*   **Defensive Reset**: When you're on the defensive and need to return to a neutral dinking rally.

+### Block Volley Targets

+The primary goal of a block volley is to safely return the ball into the opponent's NVZ without popping it up.
+An ideal block volley should:

+*   Land in the front half of the opponent's NVZ;
+*   Clear the net by just enough margin;
+*   Prevent the opponent from continuing their attack.

+After a successful block volley, both sides typically return to a dinking rally.

 ## Training Methods

 1.  **Wall Volleys**: Stand 4-5 feet from a wall.
 Volley rapidly against it without letting the ball bounce.
 Aim for 50 in a row (forehand, backhand, alternating).